 The flames looked contained, though the air was thick with the smell of burnt logs and something unmistakably foul.
 Closer now, I saw a figure throwing what looked like logs into the blaze.
 It was surrounded by rocks, and gave forth a gush of burning embers every time they threw a new log on the pit.
 I could hear it crackling and popping with intensity.

 Splintery blackened bones poked through the flames, and I glimpsed bubbling flesh melting from a freshly tossed arm.
 He hadn’t been throwing logs into the fire.
-I turned away and was sick all over a nearby tree.
+I turned away and was sick all over the base of a nearby tree.
 My stomach turned inside out and my eyes began running with hot tears.